antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 .NET Core 2.0 implements the .NET Standard 2.0 spec: all **32k** APIs that the spec defines.

-You can see a diff between .NET Core 2.0 and .NET Standard 2.0 to understand the set of APIs that .NET Core 2.0 provides beyond the set required by the .NET Standard 2.0 spec.
+You can see a [diff between .NET Core 2.0 and .NET Standard 2.0](https://github.com/dotnet/standard/blob/master/docs/comparisons/netstandard2.0_vs_netcoreapp2.0/README.md) to understand the set of APIs that .NET Core 2.0 provides beyond the set required by the .NET Standard 2.0 spec.

-Note: Provide diff.
+### Much easier to target Linux as a single operating system

+.NET Core 2.0 treats Linux as a single operating system.
+There is now a single Linux build (per chip architecture) that works on all Linux distros that we've tested.
+Our support so far is specific to [glibc](https://www.gnu.org/software/libc/)-based distros and more specifically Debian and Red Hat based Linux distros.

+There are other Linux distros that we would like to support, like those that use [musl](https://www.musl-libc.org/), such as [Alpine](https://www.alpinelinux.org/).
+Alpine will be supported in a later release.

+Please tell us if the .NET Core 2.0 Linux build doesn’t work well on your favorite Linux distro.

+While not nearly as critical, similar improvements have been made for Windows and macOS.
+You can now publish for the following "runtimes".

+* `linux-x64`, `linux-arm`
+* `win-x64`, `win-x86`
+* `osx-x64`

+## .NET Core SDK Improvements

+The .NET Core SDK 2.0 has the following improvements.

 ### dotnet restore is implicit for commands that require it